Relocation Guide · Last updated 3 June 2026

 What this means practically:

-• Rents are high relative to property size.
-A one-bedroom flat in a decent location typically costs £1,200 to £1,800 per month.
+- Rents are high relative to property size.
+Public listings indicate one-bedroom flats in decent locations typically run from around £1,200 to £1,800 per month, though the market moves constantly.

 The Gibraltar/EU Treaty and What It Means for British Movers

-A treaty between Gibraltar and the European Union, in development since Brexit, is expected to come into effect in 2026.
+A treaty between Gibraltar and the European Union, in development since Brexit, is expected to come into provisional application on 15 July 2026.
 The treaty relates specifically to the land border between Gibraltar and Spain, and to movement within the Schengen area for Gibraltar residents.

 For British citizens moving to Gibraltar, the key point is this: the treaty does not change your right to live and work in Gibraltar.
-British citizens are in Gibraltar by virtue of being British, not by virtue of any EU arrangement.
-The treaty is about the border crossing and about Gibraltar residents' rights when travelling within Schengen, not about British citizens' residency rights within Gibraltar itself.
+British citizens are in Gibraltar by virtue of being British Overseas Territories Citizens (BOTCs), not by virtue of any EU arrangement.
+The treaty is about border crossing arrangements and Gibraltar residents' rights when travelling within Schengen, not about British citizens' residency rights within Gibraltar itself.

-The practical effect of the treaty, if and when it fully comes into force, will likely be smoother and faster border crossings between Gibraltar and Spain, which is good news for daily commuters and visitors alike.
+The practical effect, when it comes into force, will likely be smoother and faster border crossings between Gibraltar and Spain, which is good news for daily commuters and visitors alike.

 Practical Timeline: What to Expect